 Recognize that everyone’s sense of humor is a little different, and learn to fine-tune your delivery to match your spouse’s sense of humor.
 That match is what will provide the intimacy you seek and will bind you closer together.

-Final Thoughts on Can Humor Help Defuse a Relationship Argument?
+Final Thoughts on Can Humor Help During a Relationship Disagreement?

 Humor isn’t a miracle cure for conflicts but it can be an important tool to help you overcome the rough spots that every relationship experiences from time to time.